aochagavia/AspCoreRenderSample/readme.md

 * ASP Core generates secret keys used for data protection purposes (e.g. cookies).
 These keys are encrypted at rest using a self-signed X509 certificate with an expiration date so far in the future that we are never forced to rotate it (though we _can_ in case it is necessary).
 While enforced rotation would be even more secure, it would require additional setup that we prefer to avoid.
 Besides, the current setup is already more secure than Azure's App Service defaults, which don't encrypt the keys at rest, so we assume that we are secure enough.
 * We explicitly choose to avoid readiness and liveness probes in this project.
 Based on the articles we have read, it seems like you should only use this feature once you experimentally discover you need it.
 Startup probes are enough to perform rolling updates without downtime.
+* The application is meant to run behind a load balancer that handles TLS termination for us.
+We explicitly use a load balancer service instead of an ingress to keep things as simple as possible.

 ### Building and deploying